openUC2/ImSwitch/README.md

 Windows users can download ImSwitch in standalone format from the [releases page on GitHub](https://github.com/openUC2/ImSwitch/releases).
 Further information is available there.
 An existing Python installation is *not* required.

-In order to tart do the following:
+In order to start, do the following:
 Download the latest Artifact: https://github.com/openUC2/ImSwitch/actions/workflows/imswitch-bundle.yml
 ```
 set SETUPTOOLS_USE_DISTUTILS=stdlib